 When is the next SAPAC Ally Training?

 SAPAC Ally Training is offered once a semester.
-The next Ally Training will take place in Winter semester of 2015.
+The next Ally Training will take place in Fall semester of 2015.

 If you are interested in attending Ally Training, please complete our Ally/Volunteer Application.